SaschaKay/jobs-research/README.md

 Loaded with DBT pipeline from custom paginated source to BQ.
 Source:
   1. Requests data with the DLT helper
-  2. Immediately saves response to Google Cloud Storage
+  2. Immediately saves the response to Google Cloud Storage
-  3. Partly flattens the response JSON, deletes duplicated fields, and hands it to DLT DTL defines schema based on data, handles datatypes, flattens JSON list fields into distinct tables, and loads them incrementally.
+  3. Partly flattens the response JSON, deletes duplicated fields, and hands it to DLT DTL defines a schema based on data, handles datatypes, flattens JSON list fields into distinct tables, and loads them incrementally.
 #### Transformation:
-Data loaded in Pandas DataFrames, processed, and downloaded to the distinct analytical dataset.
+Data loaded in Pandas DataFrames, processed, and downloaded to a distinct analytical dataset.
   1. Identical positions, posted on different portals, grouped based on location, preprocessed description, and title.
 Unique key for analytical table = id of position, generated with SHA1 based on preprocessed text fields.
-  2. Locations and positions standardized and normalized through aggregation from several low-quality fields and regular expressions.
+  2. Locations and positions are standardized and normalized through aggregation from several low-quality fields and regular expressions.
   3. The final analytical table structure provides clean, ready-to-use, standardized data.
 Partitioned by year of the last post, created with this position.
   4. For the [dashboard in LookUp](https://lookerstudio.google.com/s/jqDeXhNYVhE), data is preaggregated in a view.
 Dashboard refreshes once per day.